 Threats to pollinator health are intense and varied, from habitat loss and climate change to diseases and pesticides.
 The new Mann Gallery exhibit, PolliNation: Artists Crossing Borders with Scientists to Explore the Value of Pollinator Health showcases the results of a multi-year collaboration between Cornell entomologists, UK based scientists and Welsh artists who, crossing national and disciplinary boundaries, work to reveal and celebrate the beauty and importance of pollinators, and how their fate is linked to our planet, and to our own.

 The PolliNation exhibition developed from a pioneering research funded project in Wales, UK, called Cross-Pollination: Revaluing Pollinators through Arts and Science Collaboration.
 The project was an Arts and Humanities Research Council funded Networking project that brought Art and Science on creative art projects that explored and promoted the crisis facing pollinators.
 Additional funding was provided by the Arts Council of Wales, to enhance the art-work production and to increase the impact of the project.
-The project was led by the University of Wales Trinity Saint David in partnership with Aberystwyth University and the National Botanic Garden of Wales.
+The project was led by Professor Andrea Liggins at the University of Wales Trinity Saint David in partnership with Aberystwyth University and the National Botanic Garden of Wales.

 As part of the project artists worked with scientists at Cornell University, mainly Assistant Professor Scott McArt, and Dr Peter Graystock (now at Imperial college, London).
 As a result Scott McArt gave the keynote paper at the Cross-pollination conference, and four artists visited the Entomology Department at Cornell University to learn about the world-leading pollinator research being undertaken and to produce new artworks.